 Increase your online platform’s potential to generate business

 Do not neglect the power of SEO!
 Some people tend to minimize or even eliminate the potential of Search Engine Optimization for online business generation.
-Any business with a web presence needs SEO to improve their online platform and grow their law firm.
+Any business with a web presence needs SEO to improve its online platform and grow its law firm.

-There are technical aspects of SEO that only experts can handle.
+There are technical aspects of SEO that only an SEO expert can handle.
 There is the content side of SEO that you can manage with expert advice.
-The point is to make sure you address your online platform’s SEO needs if you want to increase its business generating potential.
+The point is to make sure you address your online platform’s SEO needs if you want to increase its business-generating potential.

 Implement prominent calls to action